dengking/Parallel-computing/docs/Concurrent-computing/Expert-Jeff-Preshing/Lock-Free-Programming/03-An-Introduction-to-Lock-Free-Programming/index.md

 On today’s architectures, the tools to enforce correct memory ordering generally fall into three categories, which prevent both [compiler reordering](http://preshing.com/20120625/memory-ordering-at-compile-time) and [processor reordering](http://preshing.com/20120710/memory-barriers-are-like-source-control-operations):

-- A lightweight sync or fence instruction, which I’ll talk about in [future posts](http://preshing.com/20120913/acquire-and-release-semantics);
+1、A lightweight sync or fence instruction, which I’ll talk about in [future posts](http://preshing.com/20120913/acquire-and-release-semantics);

-- A full memory fence instruction, which I’ve [demonstrated previously](http://preshing.com/20120522/lightweight-in-memory-logging);
+2、A full memory fence instruction, which I’ve [demonstrated previously](http://preshing.com/20120522/lightweight-in-memory-logging);

-- Memory operations which provide **acquire or release semantics**.
+3、Memory operations which provide **acquire or release semantics**.

 Acquire semantics prevent memory reordering of operations which follow it in program order, and release semantics prevent memory reordering of operations preceding it.
 These semantics are particularly suitable in cases when there’s a producer/consumer relationship, where one thread publishes some information and the other reads it.
 I’ll also talk about this more in a [future post](http://preshing.com/20120913/acquire-and-release-semantics).